AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

 </html>
 ```

-Notice the ${Title} placeholder at the <title> HTML tag.
+Notice the **${Title}** placeholder at the **<title>** HTML tag.
 This is used for readonly data.
-WebSharper also provides placeholders for reactive variables, which we are going to rely on, when build the listing and form pages.
+WebSharper also provides placeholders for reactive variables, which we are going to rely on, when building the listing and form pages.

-Also, there is a div with the ws-replace="Body" attribute.
+Also, there is a ***div*** with the **ws-replace="Body"** attribute.
 This placeholder will be used by to render the pages' contents.

 ## Consuming the basic HTML template<a id="sec-1-4"></a>

-Now the we have the basic HTML frame create, the next step is to use it from the F# code.
+Now that we have the basic HTML frame create, the next step is to use it from the F# code.

 Let's create a new Main.fs file to load and render this template.
 Also remove those created by the WebSharper template project.